mrettl/conforce/README.md

 )
 ````

-This yields the configurational forces:
+This yields the configurational forces at the element nodes:

 ````
 array([[[ 0., -5.],